California sports betting isn’t launching any time soon.

 We strongly advise against using unregulated offshore sites such as Bovada and BetUS.
 You put your money and personal information at risk any time you use one of those sites.

-Instead, for Californians eager to bet on sports right now, we suggest Fliff.
+Instead, for Californians eager to bet on sports right now, we suggest Fliff or DFS sites.

 Best for Legal Play Right Now